-PHS to honor hometown civil rights icon
+PHS and the Borough to honor hometown civil rights icon

 Palmyra High School Library to be named after Clarence B. Jones, co-writer of the “I Have a Dream” speech.

 Hometown Civil Rights icon recognized at Palmyra High School